 A review of marlin regulations and management was identified as an issue during the development of the National Fisheries Plan for Highly Migratory Species.
-The main focus was on the relative benefits of alternative management options for striped marlin including introduction to the Quota Management System and some limited commercial utilisation.
+The main focus was on the relative benefits of alternative management options for striped marlin that might either allow for some limited commercial utilisation on the one hand, or further consolidate the current status of marlin as a non-commercial species, on the other hand.

 At the review meetings in 2013 there was no agreement between sector representatives on alternative management measures for marlin.
 The Minister decided to retain the moratorium on commercial landings of marlin caught in New Zealand waters.